arnold-O/portfolio_project_microverse/README.md

 To run the project, execute the following command:

-- run this project using live server
+- run this project using live server.

 ### Deployment